CatherineBaugher/morse/README.md

-# morse
+Program generates morse code to LED on digital pin 12.
-Arduino morse code generator
+The input for this program is a file called input.txt